Master in International Studies' Comprehensive Examinations

 The protests over the results of the latest Iranian elections have become a global concern.
 Why?
 How can you explain this phenomenon theoretically?

-Now that Iran became an Islamic Republic with a system based on Khomeini’s ‘velayat e-faqih’ (a system ruled by a supreme leader, with religious and political power, separating its responsibilities to the head of state).
+became an Islamic Republic with a system based on Khomeini’s ‘velayat e-faqih’ (a system ruled by a supreme leader, with religious and political power, separating its responsibilities to the head of state).
 The constitution of Iran is unique that it has different subsidiary organs and bodies which have different and unique roles and duties.
+Iran

 The 2009 Iranian election was supposedly a climax in Iranian politics.
 It was a battle between Ahmadinejad (the conservative, who would like to maintain the status quo) and Moussavi (the reformist, who would like to change the status quo and even contested the legitimacy of the supreme leader – the current Ayatollah Khamenie).